timfilzinger/idp-software.com/docs/contribution/index.md

 ## How to Add Content

-#### For Research Papers
+#### Adding or Editing Research or Open Source Repositories in the Documentation

-To add a new research paper to the documentation, follow these steps:
+To add a new research paper or an open source repository to the documentation, follow these steps:

 1. **Create the research paper folder structure**: